oliveryasuna/oliveryasuna/README.md

 Hi, I'm Oliver!

-My journel began at age 10 by teaching myself Assembly and C to exploit AhnLab's HackShield Pro.
+My journey began at age 10 by teaching myself Assembly and C to exploit AhnLab's HackShield Pro.
 Fast-forward some number of years: I am a Java and JavaScript full-stack developer.
 I work at [MyDataOnly](https://mydataonly.com/), an internet privacy and security company, where I manage our cloud platform and write super-secret code that I can't talk about.

 I graduated Summa Cum Laude from Massachusetts Bay College and now attend Worcester Polytechnic Insititute.